Ratt: Ratt EP, Out of the Cellar and Invasion of Your Privacy (1983–1985)

 In July 1983, Ratt signed with the production company Time Coast Music.
 The company was run by the band's then-manager, Marshall Berle.
 Time Coast had previously issued records by Spirit and The Alley Cats.

 Released in 1983, the band's self-titled EP sold over 100,000 records.
 The band grew in popularity on the Hollywood, L.A. club circuit, selling out multiple shows on weekends.
 Stephen Pearcy and Robbin Crosby co-wrote the band's first single, "You Think You're Tough", which found its way onto local radio stations KLOS and KMET.
-The album cover featured guitarist Robbin Crosby's girlfriend at the time, Tawny Kitaen, who would later on appear on Whitesnake's music videos.
+The album cover featured guitarist Robbin Crosby's girlfriend at the time, Tawny Kitaen, who would later appear in Whitesnake's music videos.

 The self-titled independent EP was well-received, and the band was signed by Atlantic Records.
 Ratt immediately started writing and recording their first full-length album.
 Out of the Cellar was released in March 1984 and was praised by both fans and critics.
 Pearcy's raspy yet bluesy vocals were noted for melding with the pyrotechnic guitar playing of twin leads Crosby and DeMartini, combining the then-prevalent Van Halen and Aerosmith-influenced bravado elements with the then-novel muted, staccato guitar-picking style of Judas Priest.
 Tawny Kitaen, who was previously in a relationship with Crosby, agreed to appear on the cover of their debut full-length album.
 She also appeared in their video for "Back for More" and on their EP from the previous year.

-The album scored much radio and MTV play with songs like "Round and Round" (which peaked at No. 12 on the Billboard Hot 100 chart, and again in 2020 on the Billboard Rock Digital Sales Chart, peaking at #18 on June 4, 2020), "Wanted Man", "Back for More", and "Lack of Communication".
+The album scored much radio and MTV play with songs like "Round and Round" (which peaked at No. 12 on the Billboard Hot 100 chart, and again in 2020 on the Billboard Rock Digital Sales Chart, peaking at No. 18 on June 4, 2020), "Wanted Man", "Back for More", and "Lack of Communication".
 The video for "Round and Round" was notable for its guest appearance by Marshall Berle's uncle, Milton Berle, in his Uncle Miltie drag character.
 Out of the Cellar became a commercial success, going platinum three times over in the United States and making Ratt stars at home and abroad.
 The album release was capped off by a successful world tour that saw the band sell out stadiums and arenas worldwide.
 Out of the Cellar is widely regarded as the band's best work and a definitive moment in 1980s heavy metal, while "Round and Round" scored at No. 61 on VH1's Greatest Hard Rock Songs Show.